aftab-s/computron-devops/Docker.md

     --name - container name defining (image name setting) -p -port
 ### port mapping
-    8085:host port (our port we can change according tonnour need) 80:container port( no changes possible,its defined)
+    8085:host port (our port we can change according to our need) 80:container port( no changes possible,its defined)

 ### docker ps